gaps-closure/gaps-closure.github.io/docs/C/01-overview.md

 **needs updated message flow workflow figure**

-## Limitations and language coverage {#limitations}
+## Limitations and language coverage **XXX: Ready for Review** {#limitations}

-- two enclaves??
-- message flow is primarily for json messages over amqp
-- divider is not syntax aware

-Most of c99 is covered
-- function pointers (might work, not tested)
-- module static functions
-- macro generated functions
-- any fn called xd can only have arguments be primitives or fixed size arrays of primitives
+CLOSURE toolchain supports most of the c99 standard with the exception of function pointers, module static functions, macro generated functions, and functions called cross-domain that have arguments other than primitives or fixed size arrays of primitives.
+Each of these exceptions will be lifted in subsequent releases as we expand our PDG analysis and make the divider syntax-aware.
+Additionally, CLOSURE  message-flow toolchain supports strictly ActiveMQ-based communication, though the approch is general and can easily be extended to other messaging middlewares as needed.
+Presently, the CLOSURE C toolchain has been exhaustively tested with 2-enclaves, less so with 3-enclaves (manual involvement required in certain stages otherwise automated - to be resolved in future releases).